ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

 ## How can I get involved in the OCF?

 Glad you asked!
 Students from all backgrounds are welcome to join staff.
-We don’t interview or have a selective process for joining— you simply have to express interest and show up to our weekly meetings.
+We don’t interview or have a selective process for joining—you simply have to express interest and show up to our weekly meetings.
 If you want to learn more and be an active participant, there are multiple ways to get started: